 Wars have accomplished zilch – nothing – except death, orphaning, widowing and, even, absolute collapse of social order.
 “Even if a ruler is certain to win the war, he must ensure that it’s considered as a last resort,” he cautions.

 “War is best for the one in defense,” and, “worst for the one in an offense,” argued Kautilya.
 For, “War enforced is Adharma.”
 In Artha Sutras, he mentions “Adharma (foul actions) leads to Ku-Karma (negative Karma).”
-Karma here is to be understood as Law of Causation (cause and effect) and not the karma implied by Buddhists or Hindus as “destiny”.
+Karma here must be understood as Law of Causation (cause and effect) and not the karma implied by Buddhists or Hindus as “destiny.”
 Nothing in this world happens without the law of causation.

 The looming civil hostilities within United States and Europe today are because Jihadists point to the coalition-led war “atrocities” as the cause of chaos in the Middle East.
 When people argue for sport, instead of attempting to understand the other’s perspective, it leads to further chaos – this is evident today.
 With their economies in doldrums, public opinion sharply divided, and political leaders at loggerheads, the West could face dire consequences if the situation isn’t contained.

 So how can they set this right?
-Kautilya’s Arthashastra and Artha Sutras offer significant strategies in this regard.
+Kautilya’s Arthashastra and Artha Sutras offer essential strategies in this regard.

 Suggests Kautilya, “When hostilities occur between the people of a nation, it’s best resolved sooner rather than later.
 Brewing hostilities are sure to create civil unrest, cripple the economy and, eventually, the nation itself.”
-Hostilities are best resolved by resorting to Sam, Dam, and Dand only.
+Hostilities must be resolved by resorting to Sam, Dam, and Dand only.

 Hostilities occur only when there’s a deep sense of disgust and discontent between communities.
 When non-Muslims become Muslims, it’s not because they love other Muslims or Islam.
 It’s more so because they hate non-Muslims more.
 Hate is the root of all problems.
-Therefore, anything that fosters hate must be shunned.
-This includes hate that hates the hate itself.
-Hate hails from a cause and leads to an effect that is often catastrophic.
-If you remove the cause of hate, you’ll be rid of hate.
+Therefore, anything that fosters hatred must be curbed; this includes abomination that hates the hate itself.
+Hate hails from a cause and leads to the effect that is often catastrophic.
+If you remove the object of hatred, you’ll be rid of hate.

 While most Muslims could be contained by a just response, not all Muslims will be open to it.
 We’ve substantial testimonies in this regard.
 Those who will never be satisfied are fanatics who believe in the words of their Prophet verbatim and believe in a greater place (read Jannat) outside this material realm, flush with all sorts of pleasures of senses – including 66 Houries (virgin women promised to the “martyrs of jihad”).
 For them, death is more desirable than life – be it their, of their loved ones or even their sworn enemies.
 They are willing to become suicide bombers because they believe they’ll reach a place in heaven where they’ll have dozens of virgin women to enjoy for eternity.
 There’s no point in trying to instil sense in such people.
 They are best handled by Bhed– brute force.
 But Muslims who want to live a happy life in this material world are better handled by Dam or Damya – gifts and incentives – and Danda– punishments – if the gifts fail.

-We’ve seen some governments giving unjust incentives to Muslims, particularly in Europe where Muslim men marry multiple women, and have children from him on a regular basis while then claiming social benefits from the government.
-While all religions must be respected, it must be understood that any special provisions, or favors to one set of religious people are sure to result in a sense of discontentment, anger, and agitation from others.
+We’ve seen some governments giving unjust incentives to Muslims, particularly in Europe where Muslim men marry multiple women, and have children from him regularly while then claiming social benefits from the government.
+While all religions must be respected, it must be understood that any special provisions, or favors to one set of religious people are sure to result in the sense of discontentment, anger, and agitation from others.
 When discontentment arises, this is a sure way to create civil unrest – which, like creepers, cripple the very fabric of a nation with its ideas and ideals.

 For example, when Zoroastrians (Parsis) were persecuted in Persia over 2,000 years ago, they sought refuge in India.
 The then king in modern Gujarat explained his inability to accept the refugees.
 But when he was compelled by their hapless state, he laid ground rules.
 This included dress codes and social lifestyle.
 Zoroastrians did get their incentive to practice their faith by having temples which excluded other religious members from entering it.
 But, when outside that holy sanctum sanctorum, it was clear that assimilation was their bounden duty.
 They were all equal before the law.
 This case could be a good case study for those European nations keen to welcome refugees in their home.
 Generosity is stupidity when caution isn’t practiced.
 To embrace a people about whom you’ve no idea is not a particularly wise thing.
 Trees are generous to creepers, but, eventually, those creepers cause its own collapse.